rianoc/MQTT_blog/README.md

 KX have  released an MQTT interface.
 Documented on [code.kx.com](https://code.kx.com/q/interfaces/mqtt/) with source code available on [Github](https://github.com/KXSystems/mqtt).
 The interface supports Linux/Mac/Windows platforms.

-For examples in this paper a Raspberry Pi 3 Model B+ has been chosen as a host.
-This is a low powered single board computer which is suitable as an edge computing host.
-The Linux ARM 32-bit release of kdb+ enables it to run on the Raspberry Pi.

 ## Sections

 1. [Install and setup](#install-and-setup)